TMJ & TMD Treatment in Princeton, NJ

 Temporomandibular disorder is a condition that results from a weakened temporomandibular joint (TMJ).
 Your TMJ is responsible for the movement of your lower jaw.
 While TMD can occur due to a number of factors, common causes of the disorder include the inability to relax your jaw, or constantly grinding and clenching your teeth.

 - Tinnitus (consistent ear ringing)

 - Chronic ear, neck, shoulder, jaw, face, and head pain

 - A stiffened jaw (lockjaw)

 - Jaw clenching or grinding (bruxism)

 Treatment For TMD

-For many patients, oral appliance therapy for TMD can help alleviate their painful symptoms.
-Dr. Corsese designs every TMJ appliance with your specific needs in mind.
+For many patients with TMD, oral appliance therapy offers a means of simple, yet effective treatment.
+Oral appliance therapy involves the use of custom-made, comfortable appliances that Dr. Cortese designs with your specific needs in mind.
 The appliance is worn overnight and fits comfortably in your mouth, allowing your jaw to relax and heal on its own.